-504.1.2 CIOs
+504.1.2 CIOs included in the FEI Eventing Nations Cup Series

 An Athlete may ride only one Horse as a member of a team and may ride in only one team.

 The Team competition must be included in the Dressage and Cross country starting lists as a block.
 Individual athletes will be included as a separate block preferably before the Team block or after according to the OC decision.
 This information will be included in the schedule